 Save the Date!

-We will be hosting a mini fall BioBlitz on October 5th th, 2017 between 3:00pm – 8:00pm at the Niagara-on-the-Lake Campus as part of Get Involved Week; with special guest World Wildlife Fund (WWF)!
-Home base will be at the entrance to the Wetland Ridge Trail where we will be serving up hot beverages to keep us warm.
+We will be hosting our 3rd annual spring BioBlitz on April 14th, 2018 between 6:00am – 4:00pm at the Niagara-on-the-Lake Campus!
+Home base will be at the college greenhouse where we will be serving snacks and lunch throughout the day.
 There will also be a photo contest and prizes to be won!

 What is a BioBlitz?